cyclus/cyclus.github.com/source/cite/main.rst

 Citing |Cyclus|
 ---------------

-Here is an entry for citing |cyclus| in your publications:
+Here are entries for citing |cyclus| and Cycamore in your publications:

 .. bibliography:: citecyc.bib
    :all: